molvqingtai/WebChat/README.md

 This is an anonymous chat browser extension that is decentralized and serverless, utilizing WebRTC for end-to-end encrypted communication.
 It prioritizes privacy, with all data stored locally.

-The aim is to add chat room functionality to any website, enabling real-time messaging anytime, anywhere.
+The aim is to add chat room functionality to any website, you'll never feel alone again.

 ### Install